adamaaronson/penguin-time/README.md

 ## Build Instructions

-Use Xcode (Mac) or Visual Studio (Windows) to build the project.
+You'll need Xcode (Mac) or Visual Studio (Windows) to build the project.
 Ensure that you have the [openFrameworks project generator](https://openframeworks.cc/download/) installed, as well as the [ofxTexturePacker](https://github.com/danoli3/ofxTexturePacker) addon.

-Alternatively, Mac users may download the .app file directly from the **releases** tab and double-click the file to run the game.
+Generate an openFrameworks project with this project folder as the base folder, and run the main method in `main.cpp`.

 ## Controls